All Episodes

 Now, if we abandon Medicare, Medicare reform, if we abandon it, then what?

-Denying more procedures than private sector insurance companies deny.
+We leave it as it is, falling apart, denying more procedures than private sector insurance companies deny.

-If we abandon Medicare reform, if we abandon the Ryan plan, there won't be anybody to protect seniors from Obamacare.
+If we abandon Medicare reform, if we abandon the Ryan Plan, there won't be anybody to protect seniors from Obamacare.

 There won't be anybody to protect seniors from the death panels.